lucaskappel/DuelComputer/README.md

 For an invite link, please message Bard#3883 on Discord.

+Run once, this will generate your config and cache json files.

+Set the bot token to your bot, and set the owner to your discord id.
+Run the bot again, and then send the message "sync command tree now" on your server.
+It should print a response message letting you know the sync is complete.

 Currently its primary purpose is to serve as a tool to quickly reference write-ups and resource about various topics.

 Links: